ZiweiXU/hbdat.github.io/index.md

 Hi, I am a Ph.D. candidate at Khoury College of Computer Sciences, Northeastern University, advised by [Prof. Ehsan Elhamifar](https://www.ccs.neu.edu/home/eelhami/).

 I received my B.S. from University of Sciences (Viet Nam) where I was fortunate to study in Advanced Program in Computer Science.

-If that's too short, here is [my latest Résumé](/resume/resume_Dat.pdf).

 ## Contact
 If you are interested in my research or just want to say hi, I can be reached via: